 Enterprise SEO: Does My Company Need It?

 While certain neighborhoods and communities still receive a paper copy of the Yellow Pages once a year, Google has become the “new” Yellow (and White) Pages.
-If you’ve got a product or service to sell, advertising your brand via newspapers, placemat ads, and even billboards isn’t enough to remain competitive—you have to go digital.
+If you’ve got a product or service to sell, advertising your brand via newspapers, placemat ads, and even billboards aren’t enough to remain competitive—you have to go digital.

 To ensure your digital success means cultivating the knowledge (or hiring someone else) to build a website and design robust marketing strategies that drive your company higher in Google and other search engines’ rankings.